-The course is open to anyone who holds a health-related degree at 2:2 or above, or registrants from another field of nursing.
-Applicants will have to demonstrate a minimum of 600 hours of theory (gained from your first degree) and 600 hours of healthcare experience to APL (Accreditation of Prior Learning)/RPL (Recognition of Prior Learning) out of the necessary hours for the course.
-The healthcare experience requried can either be gained in a professional capacity such as employment in healthcare, or through indirect means such as caring for a family member or friend.
+To be eligible to study on the MNurse course, you must demonstrate a minimum of 600 hours of theory gained from your first degree, as well as 600 hours of healthcare experience to APL (Accreditation of Prior Learning) or RPL (Recognition of Prior Learning).
+The healthcare experience can either be gained in a professional capacity or through indirect means, such as caring for a family member or friend.
+Applicants also need to have GCSE English and maths at Grade C/4 or above (or equivalent) to meet the Nursing and Midwifery Council’s (NMC) entry requirements.